Ashford & Simpson: Awards and nominations

-Ashford and Simpson were inducted Songwriters Hall of Fame in 2002.
+Ashford and Simpson were inducted into the Songwriters Hall of Fame in 2002.
 They were also recipients of The Rhythm & Blues Foundation's Pioneer Award in 1999, and ASCAP's highest honor, the Founders Award, which they received in 1996.

+Simpson was inducted among the inaugural honorees to the Women Songwriters Hall of Fame in 2021.

 Grammy Awards

 Ashford and Simpson were nominated for three Grammy Awards.
 In 2019, they received the Grammy Trustees Award.